semver/semver/semver.md

 MUST be reset to 0 when minor version is incremented.

 1. Major version X (X.y.z | X > 0) MUST be incremented if any backwards
 incompatible changes are introduced to the public API.
+Major version MUST also be incremented if the software can no longer run on any of the platforms or frameworks it used to run on, even if API stayed the same.
 It MAY also include minor and patch level changes.
 Patch and minor version MUST be reset to 0 when major version is incremented.

 1. A pre-release version MAY be denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch